 Now, let’s look at some of the best-practice treatment methods for physical and psychological trauma symptoms that negatively affect sleep patterns.

-If you experience sleep issues after experiencing physical and/or psychological trauma, then you may find relief through non-pharmacological means.
+If you experience sleep issues after experiencing a TBI and/or psychological trauma, then you may find relief through non-pharmacological means.
 Some common treatment methods that do not involve prescribed medication include the following:

-- Light therapy, or phototherapy, can improve sleep by essentially resetting your 24-hour circadian clock.
+Light therapy, or phototherapy, can improve sleep for TBI-related delayed sleep phase syndrome by essentially resetting your 24-hour circadian clock.
 Exposure to bright lights at certain times of the day will stimulate photoreceptors, or parts of the eye most sensitive to light; this often causes patients to fall asleep more easily and sleep later.
 Light therapy boxes are widely available over-the-counter, but you should not resort to this treatment method without approval from your physician.

-- Sleep restriction, a form of behavioral therapy, may also work.
+Sleep restriction, a form of behavioral therapy, may also work.
 Sleep restriction is essentially controlled sleep deprivation; the philosophy behind this practice is that one’s sleep efficiency (or how well/restorative our sleep is) will improve if they limit the time they spend in bed.
 People undergoing sleep restriction therapy are often asked to keep a sleep diary, in which they record their sleep activities night after night.
-Everyone has different benchmarks, but a good rule-of-thumb is that sleeping should take up at least 85% to 90% of the time you are in bed.
+Everyone has different benchmarks, but a good rule-of-thumb is that sleeping should take up at least 85 percent to 90 percent of the time you are in bed.
 There are some health risks to sleep restriction, so this process should always be supervised.

 In many cases, patients who seek treatment for trauma-related conditions like PTSD will experience improvements in their nightly sleep.
 There are currently a handful of therapies used to treat PTSD, as well as some more experimental methods still being studied and evaluated.
 These include the following:

-- Cognitive therapy works by retraining way patients perceive the trauma.
+Cognitive therapyworks by retraining way patients perceive the trauma.
 Cognitive interventions allow patients to pinpoint and dispel false notions about themselves — and to a larger extent, the world around them — that have arisen since the traumatic event took place, often exacerbated by depression and other mental health disorders.
 This new approach often allows patients to reassess their lives and, in doing so, alleviate lingering feelings of guilt and self-blame.
+Cognitive therapy has proven especially effective in PTSD.
+Significant improvements in both sleep and daytime PTSD symptoms was seen with just one 90-minute cognitive-therapy session.

-- Exposure techniques challenge patients by forcing them to confront their anxieties head-on, often through simulated re-enactments of the traumatic event; in recent years, some therapists have utilized virtual reality reproductions.
+Exposure techniques challenge patients by forcing them to confront their anxieties head-on, often through simulated re-enactments of the traumatic event; in recent years, some therapists have utilized virtual reality reproductions.
 By facing their trauma, patients may become desensitized to its negative effects.
+The individual can then shift from being trauma-focused to present and future focused.

 A wide range of sedatives, hypnotics, and other drugs are widely prescribed for insomnia and other sleep disorders, but most of these carry potentially disruptive side effects — so patients are encouraged to try natural remedies before turning to prescription meds.
 Melatonin supplements are one option.
 Melatonin is a natural hormone produced in the pineal gland of the brain that regulates sleep cycle.
 Taking supplements can boost melatonin levels, and thus help patients sleep better and more soundly.
 Melatonin supplements also carry very few side effects, and do not cause dependency.
 Herbal teas and valerian root are two other possibilities.
 Make sure to consult with a doctor before taking natural remedies, though, as they may interact with other medications, and exacerbate — rather than mitigate — sleep issues.